he-dev/SmartConfig/README.md

 - Multiple configurations in a single storage.
 - Multiple data sources: app.config (read-only) (connectionsStrings & appSettings), SQL database (read-write)

-## Is this all it offers?
+## What else can it do?
-Not quite.
-There is _hidden_ beta features for generating setting keys and values based on the current configuration.
-Besides planned are:
+There is one _hidden_ beta feature for generating setting name and default values based on the current configuration.
+You can activate it by setting the `IDataSource.SettingsInitializationEnabled` property to `true`.
-- Database settings override from app.config.
-- Automatic reloading when datasource changes and change notifications.

 ## Hallo SmartConfig! - Basic Example

-In this short tutorial we'll create a very simple configuration to show how **SmartConfig** works and how easy it is.
+In this short tutorial we'll create a very simple configuration to show how **`SmartConfig`** works and how easy it is.

 We use for our main configuration a database because nowadays it's actually a standard and all apps use some database to store data.